📞 Call Now

 Essentially fair use protection states that it’s acceptable to use copyright works if for an entirely different purpose.
 As well as to educate the viewer such as a documentary would do.

 However, if you’re thinking about using copyrighted material under fair use for your documentary filmmaking needs, it is always best to consult with an attorney first.
+For a deeper look at how usage rights work, see our guide to film copyright licensing.

 U.S Copyright